DrAdrianDC/Portfolio-for-Data-Science/Project-5-Breast Cancer Classification with SVM/README.md

 ## Dataset

-The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) dataset, available in the sklearn.datasets module.
+The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) dataset, available at https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

 ## License